-The rudder pedals of the MY17 aircraft are adjustable fore/aft for occupant convenience and comfort.
+The 1.0 rudder pedals, originally installed on the MY17 aircraft, are adjustable fore/aft for occupant convenience and comfort.
 The pedals are spring loaded in the aft direction and are released by raising a lever on the outboard, front face of each seat.
 Before releasing the pedals, place one heel on the black rudder pedal adjustment bumper located between the rudder pedals at floorboard level.
 Push forward on the heel bumper to oppose the spring load, pull the release lever and then push or release pressure on the bumper until the pedals are in the desired position.
 Once at the desired position, release the lever, then push on the bumper to verify the pedals are locked in place.

-The rudder pedals of the Founder's Edition and Limited Edition aircraft are adjustable fore/aft for occupant convenience and comfort.
+The 1.2 rudder pedals are adjustable fore/aft for occupant convenience and comfort.
 The pedals are spring loaded in the aft direction and are released by raising a handle on the outboard, front face of each seat.
 Before adjusting the pedals, place one heel on the black rudder pedal adjustment bumper located between the rudder pedals at floorboard level.
 When ready to adjust the pedals, raise and hold the release handle and then push or release pressure on the bumper until the desired location is achieved.
 Releasing the adjustment lever locks the pedals at the current position.
 After the adjustment is complete, ensure that the pedals are locked by applying pressure to the adjustment bumper.
 The pedals can be locked at any location within the rudder pedal adjustment limits.